m-yamazoe/documentation/on-premise/installation/two_node/two_node.rst

 to any of the services installed on the console server, the only modification to the original single_node.json file is to alter the run list to direct the installation of the backend services, highlighted in line 3.

+You again will need to replace the CHANGE_ME strings with the appropriate values for your environment (many are generated during the Key Generation step above).

 Install enStratus
 ^^^^^^^^^^^^^^^^^